DVillers77/HTML-AND-CSS-PROJECTS/README.md

 This entry documents the start of a new, multi-part project to build a website using Bootstrap 5.2.
 The student set up the project folder, created a custom CSS file to override framework styles, and added a responsive navigation bar, demonstrating a foundational understanding of using Bootstrap's components and utility classes for a clean and efficient workflow.

-#### 81. HTML DATA ATTRIBUTES - storing custom data on elements (Step 515)
+#### 81. BOOTSTRAP PART 2 VIDEO - customizing and styling the navbar (Step 518)

-This entry documents a lesson on `data-*` attributes, a feature that allows developers to store custom, private data directly on an HTML element.
-The student learned how to use these attributes as a best practice for creating interactive and dynamic web pages, as this approach is preferred over using non-standard attributes or class names for data storage.
+This entry documents a video lesson on using Bootstrap to customize a website's navigation bar.
+The student learned about the functionality of a mobile "hamburger" menu, the use of CSS global variables, and the importance of CSS specificity in overriding default framework styles.